Caodaism: The Religious Constitution

-The Phap-Chanh-Truyen (The Religious Constitution of Caodaism) was delivered to the religion as a series of divine messages.
-These are the guiding texts of the religion's organisation, stipulating the authority, responsibility, limits, as well as religious vestment for each rank in the religion.
+The Pháp Chánh Truyền (The Religious Constitution of Caodaism) was delivered to the religion as a series of divine messages.
+These are the guiding texts of the religion's organization, stipulating the authority, responsibility, limits, as well as religious vestment for each rank in the religion.

-Organisational structure
+Organization

-The organisational structure of the Caodaist church has similarities with that of a state.
+The organization of the Caodaist church has similarities with that of a state.
 There are similarities between the hierarchy of the Caodaist clergy and that of the Catholic Church.
 Besides the Pope, the Caodaist hierarchy has Cardinals, Bishops, Priests, and further ranks.

 Caodaism stresses equality among men and women in society.
 However, in the spiritual domain, ordained women may not attain the two highest positions: the Legislative Cardinal and the Pope.
 The church claims this is ordered by the Highest Lord, who declared that because Dương (Yang) represents male and Âm (Yin) corresponds to female, Yin cannot dominate Yang spiritually or else chaos ensues.

 The Religion is governed by two powers, the spiritual and earthly ones.

 The spiritual power (Bát Quái Đài): This is the heavenly council, that is, the Spirit and Soul of the New Religion.
 The council directs all activities of the universe.
 The council is the invisible part, made up of the Divine Beings, and directed by Duc Cao Dai (God the Father).
 The Divine Beings represent different religions of the world, including: